jfMoller/User-Auth-System/backend/api/src/main/resources/resources_instructions.md

 The **application.properties** file contains configuration settings for your Spring Boot application, particularly related to the database connection and JPA settings.
 The **secret_key.env** file stores the secret key used for JWT token signing.

-After creating and configuring these files, your application will be able to use the provided database connection settings and JWT secret key.
+After creating and configuring these files, your application will be able to use the provided database connection settings and the secret key needed to generate JWT tokens.